 There was a little confusion in Beantown during this time.
 In 1944 and 1945, both the Braves and the Red Sox had right-handed pitchers named “Red” Barrett.
 The Red Sox’ “Barrett” was christened Francis and served as a reliever.
 Adding to the confusion, Francis “Red” Barrett was picked up by the Braves in 1946 during Charles “Red” Barrett’s exile to the Cardinals.
 That same season, the Tribe also briefly employed an outfielder named Johnny Barrett.

 Red (Charles, that is) turned up a week early for 1946 spring training, raring to go for new Cardinals manager Eddie Dyer.
 But although it was a great year for the Redbirds, climaxing in a thrilling seven-game World Series victory over the Boston Red Sox, Barrett’s role was relegated to 23 appearances, a total of 67 innings, and a disappointing 3-2 record (though one of them was that near-perfect game against the Phillies).
 Dyer had replaced Billy Southworth, who left to join the Braves for what at the time was a record-breaking contract of $50,000 a year for five years.
 Dyer was blessed with a young pitching staff of strong-armed hurlers led by Harry Brecheen, Murry Dickson, and Howie Pollet, diminishing Barrett’s importance to the staff.
 The manager told The Sporting News in April that Barrett had been “hit hard most of the spring.”
-Giving up 18 runs in 32 innings, he demoted himself to low man in the rotation.
+Giving up 20 earned runs in his first 20 1/3 innings of the regular season, he demoted himself to low man in the rotation.
 In midseason, sportswriter Fred Lieb wrote that Barrett “seems to have lost his touch.”
 The only complete game he won during the year was a masterful 7-0 one-hitter against Philadelphia, a near-perfect game on June 8, broken up by a Del Ennis single with one out in the eighth.

 Barrett’s transformation from Life cover boy to afterthought in 1946 may have been related to a perception held by manager Dyer.
-“He’s essentially a control pitcher but control isn’t enough this season.
+“He’s essentially a control pitcher but control isn’t enough this season [with war veterans back in the lineups].
 A pitcher has to have more than that.
 I was talking about him to Mel Ott last winter and remarked that Barrett had twirled some low-hit games against the Giants.
 However, Ottie stopped me cold.
 ‘I know that,’ he said, ‘but the park still was full of line drives.’”14

 The Cards used only seven pitchers during their seven-game World Series victory over the Red Sox, and Barrett did not make an appearance.
 The autumn classic was not a total washout for the Barrett family.
 Red’s wife, Margaret, was chosen as the “most chic World Series wife” and was presented with a hat valued at $1,000.
 Dyer, who piloted the club to a 98-56 record in his first year, was named National League Manager of the Year.